opengauss-mirror/docs/content/zh/docs/ToolandCommandReference/gs_ddr.md

     Successfully check cluster status is: Normal.
     Parse cluster conf from file.
     Successfully parse cluster conf from file.
+    Successfully get the para disaster_type: dorado.
     Successfully do_first_stage_for_switchover.
-    Please ensure that the "Remote Replication Pairs" configured correctly, and check the "Local Resource Role" is Primary.Ready to move on (yes/no)? yes
-    Start reload cm_agent and cm_server param.
+    Please ensure that the "Remote Replication Pairs" configured correctly, and check the "Local Resource Role" is Primary.Ready to move on (yes/no)? yes Start reload cm_agent and cm_server param.
     Successfully reload cm guc param on all nodes.
     Start set all dss instance CLUSTER_RUN_MODE.